As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 Tesla’s Supplemental Restraint System Limited Warranty covers original airbag and seatbelt systems on the Model S installed or made by Tesla.
 Cost of replacement or repair on these systems is covered under the warranty for up to 5 years / 60,000 miles (again, whichever happens first).

-The balance of the warranty transfers owner-to-owner, so if you buy a used Tesla within the years or mileage allotted to the original warranty period, you are still covered (with exceptions: see the salvage and warranty voiding sections for further info).
-This is great news for a used Model S as there have been a number of small but fairly irritating manufacturing issues over the years.
+The balance of the warranty transfers owner-to-owner, so if you buy a used Tesla within the years or mileage allotted to the original warranty period, you’ll still have coverage (with exceptions: see the salvage and warranty voiding sections for further info).
+Warranty transferability is great news for a used Model S; a number of small but potentially irritating manufacturing issues have cropped up over the years.
 Some of these issues include broken door handles, condensation inside the taillights, yellowing of the touchscreen control panel, and suspension problems.

 How does Tesla’s Model S warranty compare to other manufacturers’ warranties?
 Honestly, Tesla’s warranty is pretty generous.
-For example, the Chevy Bolt is warrantied bumper-to-bumper for only 3 years or 36,000 miles, and the extra time on the drivetrain component warranty lasts for only 6 years or 100,000 miles.
-That’s a year less for general coverage and two years and 50,000 miles less for drivetrain components than the Model S.
+For example, the 2022 Chevrolet Bolt is warrantied bumper-to-bumper for only 3 years or 36,000 miles, and the extra time on the electric vehicle warranty lasts for 8 years or 100,000 miles.
+That’s a year less for general coverage and 50,000 miles less for electric battery and drive components than the Model S.

 Tesla’s Model 3 comes with their New Vehicle Limited Warranty on the day of delivery or from the first day the Model 3 is put into service (such as a loaner during repairs or a company vehicle).
 The New Vehicle Limited Warranty comes with Tesla’s Basic Vehicle Limited Warranty, their Safety Restraint System Limited Warranty, and their Battery and Drive Unit Warranty (head’s up: the Battery and Drive Unit Limited Warranty has some variable terms depending on the Model 3 trim level).